New Hamas policy document defines 'enemy' as Zionists, not Jews

 The document also reportedly attempts to move away from the anti-Semitism in its first charter dating to 1988, claiming it sees a distinction between Judaism as a religion and Zionism and that "the conflict with the Zionist project is not a conflict with the Jews because of their religion."

-News reports on Sunday said the charter would endorse a Palestinian state on the pre-1967 borders without recognition of Israel, but the terminology used in the document appears to stop short of explicit endorsement.
+News reports on Sunday said the policy document would endorse a Palestinian state on the pre-1967 borders without recognition of Israel, but the terminology used in the document appears to stop short of explicit endorsement.

-The New York Times reported in March that Hamas officials said they were drafting the new charter to "present a more pragmatic and cooperative face to the world."
+The New York Times reported in March that Hamas officials said they were drafting the document to "present a more pragmatic and cooperative face to the world."

 According to that report, the document would also state that the group is not a part of the Muslim Brotherhood in the hopes of alleviating tensions with Egypt.